Skip to content

 Configuration parameters

-You can also set these as environment variables:
+You can also provide these as environment variables:

 bash